mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 a good candidate for interning.
 Out of those three fields *gender* and *age* are low-cardinality values. *gender* is typically _male/female/m/f_ — it oscillates between a few possible values across all users.
-Because of this, it can be interned to reduce memory usage. *age* is another low-cardinality field, but this one can't be interned because Java's `Integer` lacks this functionality[^1].
-In principal it would be great to intern age, but you can't, as there is no method on Integer to call.
+Because of this, it can be interned to reduce memory usage. *age* is another low-cardinality field.
+In principal it would be great to intern age, but it can't be done, as Java's `Integer` lacks this functionality[^1].
+There is no intern method on Integer to invoke.
 The final field, *Name*, is obviously the opposite of low-cardinality.
-Names are unique (there was never and will never be another "Dudley Pound") or at least unique enough, that interning names would waste memory or even cause leaks (pool is forever!).
+Names are unique or at least unique enough, that interning names would waste memory or even cause leaks (remember - pool is forever).

-Now imagine processing millions of rows in a that loop (a nightly batch job, for example).
+Imagine processing millions of rows in a that loop (a nightly batch job, for example).
 In order to save memory, a reasonable change would be to intern the gender:

 {% highlight java linenos %}